eduard240/CreditCardFraudDetection/README.md

 ## Author

-Project built by [Your Name], focusing on practical and explainable fraud detection with tree-based models.
+Project built by [Eduard](https://www.linkedin.com/in/eduard-alexandru-kasaj-6217ab296/), focusing on practical and explainable fraud detection with tree-based models.